markharrison/doc-platform-engineering/docs/03-idp.md

 Platform Engineering focuses on building and maintaining the foundational infrastructure and services that support the entire organization's software development and deployment processes.
 Key features of Platform Engineering include:

-- Infrastructure Management: This involves managing the underlying infrastructure components such as servers, networks, storage, and cloud services.
+- **Infrastructure Management**: This involves managing the underlying infrastructure components such as servers, networks, storage, and cloud services.
-- Automation: Platform engineers develop and maintain automation tools and frameworks to streamline processes like deployment, monitoring, scaling, and provisioning.
+- **Automation**: Platform engineers develop and maintain automation tools and frameworks to streamline processes like deployment, monitoring, scaling, and provisioning.
-- Scalability and Reliability: Ensuring that the platform can scale effectively to handle increasing workloads and maintain high availability and reliability.
+- **Scalability and Reliability**: Ensuring that the platform can scale effectively to handle increasing workloads and maintain high availability and reliability.
-- Security: Implementing security measures and best practices to protect the platform and its associated services from vulnerabilities and threats.
+- **Security**: Implementing security measures and best practices to protect the platform and its associated services from vulnerabilities and threats.
-- Integration: Integrating various tools and services into the platform ecosystem to support the development lifecycle effectively.
+- **Integration**: Integrating various tools and services into the platform ecosystem to support the development lifecycle effectively.

 ## Internal Developer Platform